 I had some paint leftover from our master bathroom that I used for my nice cheery, summery color.

-I used my Cricut to cut out the wording with some vinyl I had.
-Alright, other Cricut owners, how long does your vinyl last?
+I used my Silhouette to cut out the wording with some vinyl I had.
+Alright, other Silhouette owners, how long does your vinyl last?
 I know I don’t use it as often as I should (shhh! don’t tell my husband!), but I bought $15 worth of vinyl from a local sign shop last April and I’m still using it all!

 After I applied the vinyl, it was time to search the house for some hooks.
 I was determined to do this for as little money as possible.
 I found the 4 white hooks in the laundry room still in their original packaging which only made me happy because that meant the screws were still with them and I didn’t have to go on another search for them!
 I couldn’t manage to find any more hooks, so I found a little broken coat rack type miniature thing at a thrift store.
 It was pretty broken beyond repair, but it had 4 hooks on it and was only $1.60, so I gobbled it up.